mmohan5/mentor-ai/BusinessFlow Chatbot/README.md

 ---
 # 🛠 Setup & Run Instructions

-Follow these steps to set up and run the application:
+Install [Python 3.12.2](https://www.python.org/downloads/) and follow these steps to set up and run the application:

 ```bash
 # 1. Navigate to the project directory